 Materials needed to adjust the camber

 How to Adjust Camber on a Chevy Truck?
 What do I need?
-Aligning your camber to your preferred settings is relatively straightforward if you have the right tool and equipment.
+Aligning your camber to your preferred settings is straightforward with the right tool and equipment.
 Here is the material needed to adjust the camber on your Chevy truck.

-• You need a Wrench Set – you need to fasten and unfasten, so this tool comes in handy.
+• You need a Wrench Set to fasten and unfasten, so this tool comes in handy.

-• You need a socket Set- this comes in handy when taking off and fastening bolts and nuts.
+• You need a socket Set- this is handy when taking off and fastening bolts and nuts.

 • You need an Alignment Machine – of course, you will need an alignment machine to help you do the alignment properly.